Cooperative banking: Others

+Mutual savings banks and mutual savings and loan associations were very common in the 19th and 20th centuries, but declined in number and market share in the late 20th century, becoming globally less significant than cooperative banks, building societies and credit unions.

+Trustee savings banks are similar to other savings banks, but they are not cooperatives, as they are controlled by trustees, rather than their depositors.

 International associations

 The most important international associations of cooperative banks are the Brussels-based European Association of Co-operative Banks which has 28 European and non-European members, and the Paris-based International Cooperative Banking Association (ICBA), which has member institutions from around the world too.

 By region

 Canada

 In Canada, cooperative banking is provided by credit unions (caisses populaires in French).
 As of September 30, 2012, there were 357 credit unions and caisses populaires affiliated with Credit Union Central of Canada.
 They operated 1,761 branches across the country with 5.3 million members and $149.7 billion in assets.

 Quebec

 The caisse populaire movement started by Alphonse Desjardins in Quebec, Canada, pioneered credit unions.
 Desjardins opened the first credit union in North America in 1900, from his home in Lévis, Quebec, marking the beginning of the Mouvement Desjardins.
 He was interested in bringing financial protection to working people.